seb36273/openmediavault-ldap/README.md

 I am not responsible for loss of your data!
 Please make always a full backup of your OMV machine before installing this plugin!

+## Install dependencies

+`sudo apt install libnss-ldap libpam-ldap smbldap-tools`

 ## Build DEBIAN package

+Install `sudo apt install debhelper`.

-Create DEB package with `dpkg-buildpackage -uc -us` inside the source directory.
-The \*.deb file will be placed in the parent directory.
+Create `.deb` package with `dpkg-buildpackage -uc -us` inside the source directory.
+The `.deb` file will be placed in the parent directory.

 ## Install Plugin into Openmediavault 5

-Upload the generated \*.deb file to OMV5 plugins and install it.
+Upload the generated `.deb` file to OMV5 plugins and install it.
 Once it is installed, you have an additional menu item for LDAP Server settings.

 ## Testing Environment and Help